machinateur/cobol-playground/README.md

   * [GnuCOBOL 3.2 Quick Reference](gnucobqr-a4.pdf)
   * [GnuCOBOL 3.2 Sample Programs](gnucobsp-a4.pdf)

+## Code editor

+There are many editors out there (Notepad++, Vim to name some).
+The extensions for cobol supported available for Visual Studio Code provide sufficient highlighting and linting.
+Use the "COBOL" by "BitLang".

 ## A simple program

 A simple `Hello world` program may look like this: